ethangriffith2004/musescore-auto-opener/README.md

 ## Takeaways

 This project:
-- **Introduced me to AppleScript** and how it interacts with macOS applications.
+- **Introduced me to AppleScript** and how it interacts with applications and files on macOS.
 - Reinforced the **importance of workflow efficiency** and automating repetitive tasks.
 - Demonstrated how simple scripts like this can **solve real problems** effectively.